Skilled Worker Visa UK

 Depending on your circumstances, the Home Office may need extra time to review your documents and prove your identity.
 For this reason, you should always allow extra time and submit your application in time.

 It usually takes about 3 weeks to receive a decision from the Home Office if you are outside the UK.
-If you are already living in this country, you may need to wait up to 8 weeks.
+If you are already in the UK, you may need to wait up to 8 weeks.

-Your Skilled Worker visa is due to expire after a certain number of years, depending on your circumstances.
-You can apply to extend your permit if you meet the following requirements:
+Your Skilled Worker visa is due to expire after 5 years.
+You can apply to extend your skilled worker visa permit if you meet the following requirements:

 - You have the same job as when you were first granted your visa